ploetz-zeller/symbio-documentation/docs/admin/services/intrafind-connector/consoleapplication.md

 ##### "Starting a crawl session, but no valid SymbioUrl or ApiToken given"

-Please check IntrafindIndexer installation and configuration.
+Please check Intrafind Connector service installation and configuration.
 Provide valid Symbio URL.
 Try to unlink and link again to storage.
 Check microservice's database settings.